-You’ve likely received a district warning that this is a possibility, or perhaps your school has already been shut down.
-Below are ten tips for how to realistically prepare for school closings.
+You’ve likely received a district warning that this is a possibility, or perhaps your school has already been shut down for the remainder of the year.
+Below are ten tips for making it through school closings.

 Our hearts go out to the people that have already been affected by the Coronavirus.
 These concerns are real and affect us all.
 We’re worried about people who are most vulnerable.
 We all have someone in our hearts we’re concerned about …

 In light of all of this difficult news, we’re left wondering: How can we support each other?